HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 Prerequisite: You must be able to compile a C# Project.

-If AppScan Standard is installed in the default folder:
+Skip Step 1 if AppScan Standard is installed in the default folder:
 "C:\Program Files (x86)\HCL\AppScan Standard\"
-you can skip Step 1.

 1) Attach DLLs from AppScan install folder:
 	a) Open “PyScan.sln” with Visual Studio or other IDE of your choice.